 - Pros: comfortable option, which allows you to make the trip in your own time.

-PRO-TIP – So, if you choose to go by car, I suggest you park it by the train station and go around Sintra with public transportation to avoid any stress.
+PRO-TIP – So, if you choose to go by car, I suggest you park it by the train station and go around Sintra by public transportation to avoid any stress.

 Getting to Sintra from Lisbon by public transport